pingec/SshPublisher/README.md

 This is a cmd utility for uploading files via SSH using the SCP protocol with the main purpose to be used as a Windows Explorer context menu shortcut to make publishing files to the web quicker.

+Only key-based SSH authentication is implemented.
+The .pem file must be password protected.

 # Instructions
 0. Create App.config from App.config.sample
 		cp SshPublisher/App.config.sample SshPublisher/App.config